How much exercise do you need to burn off unhealthy fast food choices?

 These findings, along with the introduction of activity trackers capable of counting steps an individual takes a day, have made some to consider that 10,000 steps every 24 hours is the benchmark to a healthy life, based on Heid’s piece, “You Asked: How Many Steps Should I Take a Day?”

-He also reveals that more recent studies are proposing somewhere between 15,500 to 17,000 steps daily as goals towards a healthier lifestyle.
+He also reveals that more recent studies are proposing somewhere between 15,500 to 17,000 steps daily as goals toward a healthier lifestyle.

 Here are some of our favorite indulgences and the number of steps it will take to get rid of them, say the experts.
 Hopefully, this inspires you to stand up more often at the office or elect to walk to the bank for an errand instead of hailing a cab or ride to take you there.